isaaccormack/TindArt/README.md

 ```

 ## Developing
-For ease of development, running the below is recommended.
+For ease of development, running these two processes concurrently is recommended.

-The TypeScript transpiler on watch mode to transpile TypeScript source code into JavaScript on every save
+The TypeScript transpiler on watch mode, which transpiles TypeScript to JavaScript on every save
 ```
 npm run watch-ts
 ```

-In a new terminal window, a 'nodemon' (via npm script) to refresh the server when new JavaScript is generated
+and nodemon to refresh the server when new JavaScript is generated

 ```
 npm run dev